Mangesh-Bhattacharya/SPR888-Project/README.md

 ## Contributing

 Issues and PRs are welcome.
-Please avoid including any real API keys or sensitive IoCs in tickets or sample data.
+Please avoid including any genuine API keys or sensitive IoCs in tickets or sample data.

 ---